 Further, established design practices may prove difficult to apply as users may be unable to express their preferences clearly.
 People with autism may also struggle with the roles typically assumed in user-centred design approaches that rely on active user involvement, participation in co-creation sessions and prototype testing.

 To advance research in this area, we invite original research papers covering the design of interactive systems, products, environments and experiences for users on the autism spectrum.
-We particularly invite research focussing on supporting the strengths of autistic people.
-We also welcome submission that touch on related neurodiverse conditions, cognitive disorders and developmental conditions such as dyslexia, dyspraxia or ADHD.
+This may include (but is not limited to) the following topics:

 - human-centred design approaches, e.g. participatory design or design thinking

-- supporting important life transitions, e.g. from education into employment
+- supporting important life transitions, e.g. from secondary to tertiary education

 - technology support with everyday activities

 - mainstream apps or services effectively appropriated for autism support

 - product, interior and architecture design solutions that help prevent injury or getting lost